zuozhenggh/learning-library/solutions-library/oci-extend-datasafe/database/database.md

 * A tenancy admin user
 * A paid Oracle Cloud Infrastructure tenancy (not available for Free Tier or Always Free tenancies)
-* An advanced-provisioned EBS instance from Cloud Manager with a Virtual Machine Database System.
+* A private Virtual Machine Database System
 * A text file with the following values:
     - The private IP address of the database to be targeted on Data Safe
-    - The public IP address of the EBS Cloud Manager
+    - (Optional) The public IP address of the bastion host you will use to connect to the database
     - The OCID of the target database